ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Refactor Fields

 Refactoring fields allows us to change how the software interprets field values.
 Search `Refactor Fields` in the toolbox and open it.
 Use 'edinburgh_trees_points' as the input layer.
 If prompted to, choose to reload the field mapping.
 We can now see what type has been assigned to each field.
 Right now, all fields are of type `String`.
 This means QGIS will interpret these values as text, including numbers, and will not be able to use them to perform numerical operations.
-To fix this, we can simply select the drop down menus for the 'TREE_HEIGHT_AV' and 'TREE_SPREAD_AV' fields and change the type to `Double`.
+To fix this, we can simply select the drop-down menus for the 'TREE_HEIGHT_AV' and 'TREE_SPREAD_AV' fields and change the type to `Double`.

 <p align="center">
  <img src = "https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_trees_refactor_window.JPG?raw=TRUE" title="Refactor fields window">